tourforge/builder/README.md

 ## Production

 Production deployment will be handled by a GitHub Action, which has yet to be configured.
-In production deployment, two files are replaced with their production counterparts:
+In production deployment, the settings files for each project are replaced by their production counterparts:
-- `otb_editor/settings.ts` is replaced with `otb_editor/prod.settings.ts`
+- `otb_editor/settings.ts` is replaced by `otb_editor/settings.prod.ts`
-- `otb_server/settings.py` is replaced with `otb_server/prod.settings.py`.
+- `otb_server/settings.py` is replaced by `otb_server/settings.prod.py`.